Sunday, 25 December 2022

 Question: In the Summer, I typically daven Shacharis too late to recite the Shema before it is too late.
 Do I need to say all three paragraphs before Shacharis, or just the first line?

-Answer: The Mishna (Berachos 9b) teaches that there is a machlokes as to when one must recite the Shema by.
-The Gemara (Berachos 10b) teaches that the halacha follows R’ Yehoshua who says that it must be recited before the ‘third hour’.
-There is a machlokes as to how to calculate this time.
+Answer: The Mishna (Berachos 9b) teaches that there is a machlokes regarding the latest time to recite the Shema.
+The Gemara (Berachos 10b) clarifies that the halacha follows R’ Yehoshua, who states that it must be recited before the ‘third hour’.
+There is a machlokes between the Magen Avraham and the Vilna Gaon as to how to calculate this time (see Mishna Berura 58:4).

 R’ Avraham Yeshaya Pfoifer (Ishei Yisrael 18:17) writes that ideally one should recite all three paragraphs.
 If necessary, one could just recite the first paragraph.
 One who was really pressed for time could just say the first line of the Shema followed by ‘baruch shem’.